Stock Market

 This Secular Bear…So Far

-This secular bear began in 2000 and has lasted well more than a decade.
-The surges and falls are relatively consistent in both magnitude and duration to past secular bear market cycles.
-With valuation levels still relatively high, as measured by normalized P/E, this secular bear has quite a way to go.
+The current secular bear began in 2000 and has lasted well more than a decade.
+The surges and falls are relatively consistent in both magnitude and duration with past secular bear market cycles.
+With valuation levels still relatively high as measured by normalized P/E, this secular bear has quite a way to go.

 charts: Past Two Secular Cycles